MATH203 Calculus of Several Variables

 Multivariate differential calculus provides the fundamental tools for modelling system changes when more than one important parameter is responsible for those changes.
 It is particularly fundamental to all of the physical and natural sciences, and to all situations requiring the modelling of rates of change.

-In this paper, many of the ideas and techniques of one-variable differentiation and integration (as covered in MATH 160 and 170) are generalized to functions of more than one variable.
+In this paper, many of the ideas and techniques of one-variable differentiation and integration (as covered in MATH 130 and 140, resp.
+MATH 160 and MATH 170) are generalized to functions of more than one variable.
 The simplest case deals with functions of the form z=f(x,y), i.e., functions whose graph is a surface in three-dimensional space.
 Such surfaces can be drawn with the aid of level curves of the function.
 Paths of steepest ascent (or descent) along the surface may eventually lead to local or global extremum values of the function which generally have particular physical significance.

 Other important notions covered in the paper are vector fields (such as flow fields of a fluid) and their properties and the fundamental integral identities which express conservation laws, such as the conservation of energy and momentum in Physics or the conservation of mass in Chemistry.

 This paper is particularly relevant to Mathematics, Statistics and Physics majors, but should appeal to a wide variety of students, including those studying Computer Science, Chemistry, Surveying or any discipline requiring a quantitative analysis of systems and how they change with space and time.
-MATH 203 is a prerequisite for MATH 304 (Partial Differential Equations), MATH 306 (Geometry of Curves and Surfaces), MATH 361 (Numerical Analysis).
+MATH 203 is a prerequisite for MATH 304 (Partial Differential Equations), MATH 306 (Geometry of Curves and Surfaces), COMO 303 (Numerical Analysis).

 The paper will cover the following topics:

 - Partial derivatives, directional derivatives

 - Gradient, divergence and curl

 - Total differential